The Crown Season 3: we reveal the official trailer, plot, cast and soundtrack

 Also starring in the first season were English actress Vanessa Kirby as Princess Margaret, Victoria Hamilton as the Queen Mother, Jared Harris as King George VI (Mad Men; The Curious Case of Benjamin Button), and BAFTA award-winning actress Eileen Atkins as Queen Mary.

-This year, episodes from the third season of The Crown are due to hit our screens – and with Oscar-winner Olivia Colman starring as the Queen (watch trailer above) and Helena Bonham-Carter as Princess Margaret, they’re sure to be just as popular as previous episodes.
+In season three, Oscar-winner Olivia Colman takes over as the Queen (watch trailer above).
+And with Helena Bonham-Carter as Princess Margaret, they’re sure to be just as popular as previous episodes.

 Where can I watch the latest episodes of The Crown?